aegorfk/TensorFlow.js-for-any-model/README.md

 You should be aware of certain limitations of in-browser computing.
 After converting your model into a form, understood by Tensorflow.js (quantisation) weights might be quite heavy.
 For instance, for Faster R-CNN model, weights together weigh about ~100 MB.
 Loading such a large amount of data required me about 3 minutes of sacred patience.
 Please be aware if you decide to use this type of solution in production.

 ## Model preparation
-The procedure of connecting model with this application is pretty much standard.
+The procedure of connecting the model with this application is pretty much standard.
 ![Model_preparation](assets/model_flow.png)

-First, you need to freeze you graph using something like this:
+First, you need to freeze your graph using something like this:
 ```
 python3 export_inference_graph.py \
     --input_type image_tensor \